tcwicks/ChillX/README.md

 Implementation is in Dot Net Standard 2.0 so its usable in Dot Net Framework 4.x, Dot Net Core and Dot Net 5.0 / 6.0

+Note: Please excuse the mixed naming conventions.
+I'm working on this late at night after working on litterally a different project / programming language each day C#, C++, PHP, VB.Net, Python, bash scripting, etc...

 ## Overall objectives / goals:
 - Performance as a feature
 - Seamless horizontal (load) and vertical (functionality) scalability of hosted micro services